Git, GitHub and GitLab and their benefits

 Use Git yourself

 Using Git is quick and easy.
 It will bring a lot of benefits not only to you, but also to your whole team.
 Working together will be much more flexible and productive thanks to this system.
-In addition, knowledge of Git can open up new opportunities for you.
-Take a look at the job offers we currently have available and try your hand at working as a senior Java developer or junior Java developer.
+Plus, knowing Git can open up new opportunities for you.
+Take a look at our current job offers and try your hand at working as a Java developer senior or Java developer junior!